 Our aim is to continue to enable more women to progress to senior management levels through mentoring, coaching and leadership and talent development programmes.
-In 2021, we offered managers
+In 2022, we offered managers:

-- A diploma programme for Psychological Approach to Coaching and 31% of the cohort were female. - A Management Development programme in which 40% of the cohort were female. - An opportunity for development, networking across departments and enhancing skills through our mentoring scheme, of which 41% of employees receiving mentoring were female. - The Essential Leadership Conversations programme of which 42% of the employees were female.
+- Coaching for managers where 42% of the cohort were female. - A 'Welcome to Canon Management' pilot programme in which 57% of the cohort were female. - An opportunity for development, networking across departments and enhancing skills through our mentoring scheme, of which 45% of employees receiving mentoring were female.